vasyaod/parental-control/README.md

   * Download [zip file](https://github.com/vasyaod/parental-control/suites/1184600776/artifacts/17364801)
   * Extract the *.rpm package
-  * Install the package by `rpm –i parental-control-1.0.0.rpm`
+  * Install the package by `rpm –i parental-control-web-1.0.0.x86_64.rpm`
+  * And install the package by `rpm –i parental-control-web-1.0.0.x86_64.rpm` if you need web interface

 ## Config